With a little bit of creativity and a little bit of paint, you can create a whimsical piggy bank. Follow these steps to get started.

-- 3/4″ Stippler Sponge Brush
+- ¾" Stippler Sponge Brush

-- Hold spray can 6-8 inches away from the project.
+Spray the underside of the pig first, with an even coat, holding the spray can 6-8 inches away from the project.

 I absolutely love that vibrant teal color.
 He is looking awesome already!

 I thought about pre-marking where I wanted the dots to go with a pencil but decided to go at it spontaneously.